 He married Sarah Ellen HIGGINS (b.
 Sept.
 22, 1857 in Maine) at Maccan on August 7, 1878.
 At the time of his marriage and on the 1891 census he was a Baptist, but by 1901 he had become a Methodist like the rest of his family.
 His obituary stated that he was a member of Trinity United Church (formerly Trinity Methodist).

-In the 1907-8 provincial directory, he is still living at Joggins Mines but no occupation is listed.
+In the 1907-8 provincial directory, he is still living at Joggins Mines, but no occupation is listed.
 He is not enumerated in the 1911 census at either Joggins or Amherst.
-According to 1914 provincial directory, the family had moved to Amherst and was living at 22 Lower Victoria St. According to the 1918 Amherst town directory, he was a driver for Dominion Express and had moved to at 122 Church Street.
+According to 1914 provincial directory, the family had moved to Amherst and was living at 22 Lower Victoria St. According to the 1918 Amherst town directory, he was a driver for Dominion Express, and had moved to at 122 Church Street.
+He was living at the same address in the 1921 census, where his occupation was listed as a Teamster.

-He died on June 20, 1935 and was buried in the Highland View Cemetery, Amherst on June 22.
-Sarah died in 1929 and is also interred in the Highland View Cemetery.
+He died on June 20, 1935, and was buried in the Highland View Cemetery, Amherst on June 22.
+Sarah died in 1929, and she is also interred in the Highland View Cemetery.

 1. Harry b.
 NS ca. 1880